-What do if your bestie goes to a different schoolfriendship besties friendship goals friendship advice
+What to do if your bestie goes to a different schoolfriendship besties friendship goals friendship advice

 So your bestie’s at a different school and you’re probably thinking about transferring to that school just so that you can be together again?
 We don’t blame you - but what if we told you it’s not all doom and gloom?
 Here’s how you can keep the friendship going.